Jaki Shelton Green

-Jaki Shelton Green is an American poet.
+Jaki Shelton Green is an American poet and was appointed North Carolina Poet Laureate in 2018.
 In November 2009, she was named the first Piedmont Laureate by a collection of Triangle-area arts councils.
 She currently resides in Mebane, North Carolina.
 Green teaches Documentary Poetry at Duke University within the Center for Documentary Studies.

 Green is a lecturer and workshop facilitator, travelling and teaching at numerous conferences and events.
 She was appointed North Carolina Poet Laureate in 2018 and re-appointed to the position in 2021.

 Early life

-Green was born in Alamance County, North Carolina and grew up in Efland, North Carolina, which is in Orange County.
+Green was born in Alamance County, North Carolina, and grew up in Efland, North Carolina, which is in Orange County.
 She has said that as a child she was "fidgety" and that her grandmother gave her a writing pad, which she has credited with starting her passion for writing.

 Green is a graduate of the George School, which is a private Quaker boarding school in Bucks County, Pennsylvania.
 She also has a degree in Early Childhood Education from Greater Hartford Community College in Connecticut (now Capital Community College).